Skip to content

 })

-data = result.json
+data = resp.json

 end

-it "returns 404 for missing product" do
+it "returns 404 for a missing product" do

-result = client.get("/api/products/99999")
+resp = client.get("/api/products/99999")

 end